chbergmann/OpticsWorkbench/README.md

 - `HideFirstPart`: Hide the first part of every ray that comes from the source and goes to the first point of reflection/refraction/nirvana
 - `MaxRayLength`: Maximum length of a ray
 - `MaxNrReflections`: Maximum number of reflections.
 This prevents endless loops if the ray is inside a mirror box.
+- `Ignored Optical Elements`: List of optical objects that will be ignored by the ray/beam.

 ### ![SunRayIcon](./icons/raysun.svg) Ray (sun light)
 A number of rays with different wavelengths of visible light.